blackberry/BB10-WebWorks-Samples/Sencha-Touch-Sample-with-BlackBerry-10-Look-and-Feel/README.md

 	```

 8. **Replace** the default Sencha-Touch-Sample-with-BlackBerry-10-Look-and-Feel\www folder with the \www folder from **this** project

+9. **Replace** the default Sencha-Touch-Sample-with-BlackBerry-10-Look-and-Feel\config.xml with the config.xml from **this** project

-9. From the command prompt (Windows) or terminal (mac), navigate to the Sencha-Touch-Sample-with-BlackBerry-10-Look-and-Feel folder
+10. From the command prompt (Windows) or terminal (mac), navigate to the Sencha-Touch-Sample-with-BlackBerry-10-Look-and-Feel folder

 	```
 	cd <your source folder>\Sencha-Touch-Sample-with-BlackBerry-10-Look-and-Feel
 	```

-10. Run the following commands to configure plugins used by **this app**
+11. Run the following commands to configure plugins used by **this app**

 	```
 	webworks plugin add com.blackberry.app